PritalRupnur/Backend_Projects_Prital/README.md

   "category": "Book",
   "subcategory": ["Non fiction", "Self Help"], "published": false,
+  "publishedAt": "",
-  "publishedAt": "", // if published is true publishedAt will have a date 2021-09-17T04:25:07.803Z "deleted": false,
+  ? // if published is true publishedAt will have a date 2021-09-17T04:25:07.803Z
+    "deleted"
+  : false,
+  "deletedAt": "",
-  "deletedAt": "", // if deleted is true deletedAt will have a date 2021-09-17T04:25:07.803Z, "createdAt": "2021-09-17T04:25:07.803Z", "updatedAt": "2021-09-17T04:25:07.803Z",
+  // if deleted is true deletedAt will have a date 2021-09-17T04:25:07.803Z, "createdAt": "2021-09-17T04:25:07.803Z", "updatedAt": "2021-09-17T04:25:07.803Z",
 }
 Successful Login Response structure
 {
   status: true,
+  data:
-  data: {
+    {
-   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdXRob3JJZCI6IjYyZmUzYmUzMzY2ZmFkNDZjY2Q1MzI3ZiIsImlhdCI6MTY2MDgzMDA4MywiZXhwIjoxNjYwODY2MDgzfQ.mSo-TLyRlGhMNcy4ftEvvIlCHlyEqpaFZc-iBth4lfg"
+      "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdXRob3JJZCI6IjYyZmUzYmUzMzY2ZmFkNDZjY2Q1MzI3ZiIsImlhdCI6MTY2MDgzMDA4MywiZXhwIjoxNjYwODY2MDgzfQ.mSo-TLyRlGhMNcy4ftEvvIlCHlyEqpaFZc-iBth4lfg",
+    },
 }
-}
+Refer https://jsonplaceholder.typicode.com/guide/ for some fake blogs data.

-What is a blogging site?
+Note: Create a group database and use the same database in connection string by replacing `groupXDatabase What is a blogging site?
 Blogging refers to the process of managing a blog, from idea generation to the publishing process.
 It includes the necessary tasks people need to run a blog, such as writing a blog post, promoting it, modifying it and deleting it as per need.